anonymousDD112233/RCbssAV/README.md

 - **Python** ≥ 3.10
 - Recommended: **Ubuntu 20.04+** (tested on Ubuntu 24.04, AMD EPYC 7702P, 16 cores)

+---

 ### External Solvers

+This project relies on the **Gurobi Optimizer** for solving the MILP formulations used in allocation and sequencing.
+We employ the official Python interface: `import gurobipy`

+#### Installation
+- Download and install Gurobi from the official website: https://www.gurobi.com/
+- Install the Python bindings (usually included with the installer) or via pip install gurobipy once Gurobi is installed.
+- Ensure that the Gurobi license is activated.
+Academic users can obtain a free academic license directly from Gurobi.

+#### Notes
+- The experiments in the paper were run with Gurobi v11.0.3.
+- Gurobi must be accessible in your PYTHONPATH and properly licensed for the solver to function.

 ## Randomization & Seeds